Red rock arches in the deserts of Utah and Arizona

 Zion National Park

-The day starts early with a sunrise in the desert and a quick breakfast by the camper.
-Before we leave Valley of Fire, we'll take a morning walk on the Fire Wave Trail – one of the park's most iconic trails, where the colourful stripes on the rocks resemble ocean waves frozen in time.
+The day begins early with a sunrise in the desert and a quick breakfast by the camper.
+Before we leave the Valley of Fire, we will take a morning stroll on the Fire Wave Trail – one of the park’s most iconic routes, where the colourful stripes on the rocks resemble ocean waves frozen in time.

-After about two hours of driving through changing landscapes, we reach Zion National Park – our first stop among the iconic Utah’s Mighty 5.
-Once we park the RVs and hop on the park shuttle, we'll head to the Emerald Pools Trail – a delightful route with cascading waterfalls and natural pools nestled within the canyon.
+After about two hours of driving through changing landscapes, we arrive at Zion National Park – our first stop in the iconic Utah’s Mighty 5.
+Once we park the RVs and board the park shuttle, we will head towards the Emerald Pools Trail – an enjoyable route with cascading waterfalls and natural pools nestled among the canyon.

-If we have the time and inclination, we can take a stroll along the Pa’rus Trail – a flat path with views of the river and rocks, especially beautiful at sunset.
+If we have the time and desire, we can take a walk along the Pa’rus Trail – a flat route with views of the river and rocks, particularly beautiful at sunset.

-Evening is time to relax at the campsite Zion White Bison Glamping & RV Resort, enjoy dinner, and prepare for tomorrow's adventures.
+Evening is for resting at the Zion White Bison Glamping & RV Resort, having dinner, and preparing for tomorrow’s adventures.

 Day 4